THRESHOLD will be closed on Friday, April 3rd. We will reopen for business on Monday, April 6th.

 5. Maintain a database of all past visitor traffic.

 Visitor information is stored in a computer database, which allows you to search, sort, analyze, and retrieve visitor data for any given time frame and generate visitor activity reports.
 These reports tell how many times a visitor signed-in, signed out, who they were there to see, how often, and when.
-That information is critical during security investigations or to audit billings of vendors and contractors.
+That information is critical during security investigations or auditing billing hours of vendors and contractors.

 6. Control emergency response.

+In an emergency, knowing who’s in the building can save lives.
 In case of an evacuation or other emergency, you can print reports with the touch of a button.
-A list of all non-employees on the premises can be passed to Fire/Police personnel so they know who is still in the building.
+A list of all non-employees on the premises can be passed to Fire/Police personnel, ensuring no visitor is left behind during critical situations.
 The reports are also valuable for the investigation that follows an emergency.

 A visitor management system lowers operating costs by eliminating unnecessary staff.
-Many visitor management systems are self-serving, similar to check-in kiosks at airports.
-Signs guide visitors to your system, where they can register themselves with their driver’s license.
+Many visitor management software are self-serving, similar to check-in kiosks at airports.
+Signs guide visitors to your system, where they can register themselves with their driver’s license or ID card.

-Second, electronic documentation of contractors cuts down on dishonest billing.
-Without an electronic visitor management system, you have to trust your contractors to bill you correctly for time spent.
-However, using a visitor management system, you can verify exactly when your contractors began and ended work because you know when they arrived and departed.
+In addition, electronic documentation of contractors cuts down on dishonest billing.
+Without electronic visitor technology, you have to trust your contractors to bill you correctly for time spent.
+However, using a access control systems, you can verify exactly when your contractors began and ended work because you know when they arrived and departed.

 Finally, a visitor management system allows your company to “Go Green” and cut down on the use of paper.
-Visitor management systems eliminate the need for visitor sign-in sheets and log books.
-The manual system costs money in supplies and also in the time it takes to update and archive them.
+It eliminates the need for visitor sign-in sheets and log books.
+The manual system costs money in supplies and also in the time it takes to update and archive them – yet another way to save time.

 Picture of Paul Kazlauskas